If you are a new customer, add an item to your cart

 My owner, Kelly Searson, offered me as a loan to the Program in 2011.
 I was a brood mare with some training, but I can no longer have babies.
-Kelly loves me so much that she wants me to have a new job.
+Kelly loves me so much that she wanted me to have a new job.
 Here, I get to babysit my riders and take care of the people that love me.
 I enjoy working with every one.
 They call me the "herd mom" because I keep an eye over the whole herd.
 I love to snuggle and be close to people at the farm.

 Well, hello!
 My name is Jessie!
 Want to be my friend?
 This place is very interesting!
 The Program purchased me from my previous owner in summer of 2014.
 I was born in 2008 and am a pony at 14.2 hands.
 Although, I am considered a pony, I spend my time outside with taller friends.
 I have found Emma to be very calming, as I am still a little young.
 She is such a good friend to have.
 I hope you come see me soon!
 I love meeting new people!

 Hello there.
 My name is Lola.
-I am an American Paint pony being leased to ETP by my owner, Allison Stoner.
+I am an American Paint pony on loan to ETP by my owner, Allison Stoner.
 We spent many years together - cantering, jumping, and being fancy.
 The instructors here say I am kind of a "formal" pony, always behaving as a lady should.
 I enjoy spending time with the riders here.
 Everyone is very sweet to me, and I have been able to spend time making friends with the other ponies as well.
 Let's go for a jog!